What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 What Is The Purpose Of The Double Bounce Rule?

-Pickleball was designed and built around rallies to extend the game and make it more enjoyable for all ages.
+Pickleball is designed around rallies to extend the game and make it enjoyable for all ages.
 Without the double bounce rule, this simply wouldn’t be possible.

-If serves and return of serves could be played on the fly (without bouncing), the point could end in two or three shots.
-Meaning a weak serve or return of serve shot could be taken advantage of and put away for an easy point at the kitchen line.
+If players could play serves and returns of serves on the fly (without bouncing), they might end the point in two or three shots.
+This implies that a weak serve or return of serve could lead to an easy point at the kitchen line by taking advantage of it and putting it away.

 Editors Note: Looking for a paddle upgrade?
 Click here for my current favorite and one that helped improve my game.